tyseraph/neutron_reaction/README.md

 - Basic test structure using `pytest`
 - Home page links to the online [NUBASE](https://www-nds.iaea.org/nubase/) table so you can look up properties for each nuclide.
-- Nuclide selection page reads `allowed_nuclides.txt` to determine which entries from the placeholder dataset are available for study.
-These nuclides are shown in a `dash_table.DataTable` where you can select a single row.
+- The nuclide selection page parses the bundled `nubase.html` table so you can choose a nuclide directly from the data.
+The table is displayed in a `dash_table.DataTable` where a row can be selected.

 ## Getting Started